theRAPTLab/gsgo/docs/00-dev-log.md

 Why do we even want to do this? urProps contain the HOST, PORT, and potentially a unique SESSION id.

-May 21.1 Continue fixing remaining URNET issues
+## May 21.1 Continue fixing remaining URNET issues

-* [ ] urProps isn't being passed from _app.jsx to URNET.Connect
+* [ ] **urProps (now netProps) isn't being passed from _app.jsx to URNET.Connect**
-  UR.SystemBoot() now receives them along with autoRun, update, animFram
+  UR.SystemBoot() now receives them along with autoRun, update, animFram and checks The netProps options need to be stored in a central UR database for the current client connection...done Now URNET.Connect needs to get the broker info from the new client-session module... server-urnet StartNetwork returns options { port, uaddr }.
+We also need host

 * [ ] pages/api/urnet.js is not dynamic